 Lily Cheng, Founder & CEO

-Prior to the Rising Network, Lily worked for a technology industry network bringing together a diverse set of hi-tech companies through high quality networking events to discuss and promote innovation in the development and application of wireless, mobile, internet, software and related technologies.
-Lily was responsible for business development, growing the network, engaging with the tech community, members and partners as well as managing the overall marketing and PR function.
+Lily is an advocate in raising the awareness of mental health and gender issues, and is passionate about empowering women to reach their full potential.
+Prior to founding the Rising Network, Lily played a key role in growing and developing a leading technology industry network which brought together a diverse set of hi-tech companies through high quality networking events.
+During her time in this role, Lily was responsible for business growth, engaging with the tech community, members and partners as well as managing the overall marketing and PR function within the business.

 Email: [email protected]